mmj-the-fighter/GraphicsLabFramework/README.md

 Note:
 Images format used for this project is PPM.
-You may need programs like GIMP, IrfanView or Photoshop to view PPM files.
+You may need programs like GIMP, IrfanView or Photoshop to work with PPM files.

 Core:
 The core of this program is a function which calls